HTTP Client

 Reading the full response

-Use .getResponse() when you need the HTTP status or response headers in addition to the body:
+Use .getResponse() when you need the HTTP status code or response headers in addition to the body:

 const res = await client.post<Order>('orders', input).getResponse();